 Enhance MPP Turbo vs EPP Turbo

-Last updated: April 28, 2026
+Last updated: June 2026

-Two $99 foam paddles.
+Two $99 foam families.
 Very different feel.

 Every paddle we cover goes through the same on-court protocol - individual play, head-to-head comparisons, and tournament use before anything gets written down.
 Every paddle below has a full review on the site; click through to see scores, specs, and the deal we found for each.